 After knowing that, do you really want to give your cat or dog dry kibble?

 To read more about kibble production, check out Dr Nick’s blog “I Refuse To Feed Kibble: A Vet’s Perspective”.
-If you’ve landed on this video and not yet seen the other 4 videos in this series, you will find the next one here , plus lots more information about processed v fresh raw food in our ditchthedry knowledge centre.
+If you’ve landed on this video and not yet seen the other videos in this series, you will find them all on our ditch the dry page.